cowjuh/fs-utilities/README.md

 1. Process all supported files in the input folder
 2. Create thumbnails in a "thumbnails" subfolder
 3. Generate an Excel file with metadata and image previews

+#### Output:
+The script creates an Excel file with the following columns:
+- Image: Thumbnail preview (256x256 pixels)
+- Filename: Original filename
+- Width (px): Image width in pixels
+- Height (px): Image height in pixels
+- Width (in): Image width in inches (calculated at 300 DPI)
+- Height (in): Image height in inches (calculated at 300 DPI)
+- Mode: Color mode (e.g., RGB, RGBA)
+- Format: Original file format

 ---